-The AD6640 has separate digital and analog +5 V pins.
-The analog supplies are denoted $AV{\rm CC}$ and the digital supply pins are denoted $DV{\rm CC}$.
+The AD6640 has separate digital and analog 5 V pins.
+The analog supplies are labeled AV{CC} and the digital supply pins are labeled DV{CC} .
 Although analog and digital supplies may be tied together, best performance is achieved when the supplies are separate.
 This is because the fast digital output swings can couple switching noise back into the analog supplies.
-Note that $AV{\rm CC}$ must be held within 5% of 5 volts; however the $DV{\rm CC}$ supply may be varied according to output digital logic family (i.e., $DV{\rm CC}$ should be connected to the same supply as the digital circuitry).
-The AD6640 is specified for $DV{\rm CC}=3.3~V$ as this is a common supply for digital ASICs.
+Note that AV{CC} must be held within 5% of 5 V; however, the DV{CC} supply may be varied according to output digital logic family (i.e., DV{CC} should be connected to the same supply as the digital circuitry).
+The AD6640 is specified for DV{CC} = 3.3 V as this is a common supply for digital ASICs.